bishoy2002/IT-1025-Bishoy/Lab4/readme.md

 ### File Formats
 JPG is best for real photos, and it's a lossy compression.
 PNG is best for minimal color palette and its a lossless compression.
 GIF is best for minimal color palette.
 Its similar to PNG because they both are lossless compressions.
 JPG, PNG, and GIF are all similar because they all display a design or a photo.
 ### File Properties
 My design is a simple logo with three layers.
 The three shapes that I used are, the square with cut corners, and two triangles.
 Under the logo it also says "connect".
 My idea is an social media platform where users can speak there mind without the fear of censorship.
 Internet and social media censorship has been a big issue over the past few years.
-The file is
+The file is 334,546 bytes (336 KB on disk).
+It opens with google chrome which is the default.
+It will be more useful to open as a lossless files so I don't lose some quality for my logo.
 ## Conclusion

-Include your professional conclusion here...
+After completing this lab, I have a better understanding